taufik-nurrohman/y-a-m-l/README.md

 data.
 Or, if monetization is their only concern, they will tend to leave it up to the services they use, limiting their ability to choose a web design that fits their personality.

-This project is actually an internal feature of my content management system [Mecha](https://github.com/mecha-cms), but I decided to make it a stand-alone project so that other people can use it too.
+This project is actually an internal feature of my content management system, [Mecha](https://github.com/mecha-cms), but I decided to make it a stand-alone project so that other people can use it too.
 People also still seem to have a tendency to look for PHP YAML parsers, far more than their tendency to look for content management systems that fit their needs.
 So, this project is also my attempt to drive people who need a PHP YAML parser to my content management